Bonsai

 A bonsai is created beginning with a specimen of source material.
-This may be a cutting, seedling, a tree from the wild (known as Yamadori) or small tree of a species suitable for bonsai development.
+This may be a cutting, seedling, a tree from the wild (known as yamadori) or small tree of a species suitable for bonsai development.
 Bonsai can be created from nearly any perennial woody-stemmed tree or shrub species that produces true branches and can be cultivated to remain small through pot confinement with crown and root pruning.
-Some species are popular as bonsai material because they have characteristics, such as small leaves or needles, that make them appropriate for the compact visual scope of bonsai.
+Some species are popular as bonsai material because they have characteristics, such as small leaves or needles or aged-looking bark, that make them appropriate for the compact visual scope of bonsai.

-The source specimen is shaped to be relatively small and to meet the aesthetic standards of bonsai, which emphasizes not the entirety of grand sceneries but rather only the tree itself.
+The source specimen is shaped to be relatively small and to meet the aesthetic standards of bonsai, which emphasizes not the entirety of a landscape but the unique form of a specimen bonsai tree or trees.
 When the candidate bonsai nears its planned final size, it is planted in a display pot, usually one designed for bonsai display in one of a few accepted shapes and proportions.
 From that point forward, its growth is restricted by the pot environment.
 Throughout the year, the bonsai is shaped to limit growth, redistribute foliar vigor to areas requiring further development, and meet the artist's detailed design.

 The practice of bonsai is sometimes confused with dwarfing, but dwarfing generally refers to research, discovery, or creation of plants that are permanent, genetic miniatures of existing species.
 Plant dwarfing often uses selective breeding or genetic engineering to create dwarf cultivars.
-Bonsai does not require genetically dwarfed trees but rather depends on growing small trees from regular stock and seeds.
+Bonsai does not require genetically-dwarfed trees but rather depends on growing small trees from regular stock and seeds.
 Bonsai uses cultivation techniques like pruning, root reduction, potting, defoliation, and grafting to produce small trees that mimic the shape and style of mature, full-size trees.